 There are plenty of excuses to dress up

-Hastings residents love a good party, so there are plenty of weird and wonderful festivities taking place all year round.
-For me, the best one is Jack in the Green, an old English folk tradition that the town revived in the eighties, where everyone goes a bit Wicker Man (minus the human sacrifice).
-There's Morris Dancing; lots of day drinking; and parade through the Old Town and up the West Hill which culminates in the slaying of the Jack, a hulking great effigy made of leaves, to release the spirit of summer.
+Hastings residents love a party, and there are plenty of weird and wonderful festivities taking place all year round.
+For me, the best is Jack in the Green, an old English folk tradition that the town revived in the 1980s, where everyone goes a bit Wicker Man (minus the human sacrifice).
+There's Morris Dancing, lots of day drinking and a parade through the Old Town and up the West Hill which culminates in the 'slaying' of the Jack, a hulking great effigy made of leaves, to release the spirit of summer.

 After that, there's Pirate Day, Carnival Week, the Old Town Pram Race, and a big bonfire parade in the autumn.